-With the new Pasha de Cartier Skeleton Flying Tourbillon (ref.
-W3030021) hand-wound watch in white gold the French brand keeps exploring the exciting world of skeletonized timepieces.
+With the hand-wound Pasha de Cartier Skeleton Flying Tourbillon (ref.
+W3030021) that is offered in a precious 18-karat white gold case, Cartier keeps exploring the exciting world of skeletonized timepieces.

-A year later, at SIHH 2010, the company has introduced its wonderful Rotonde de Cartier Flying Tourbillon Skeleton watch.
+A year later, at SIHH 2010, the company has introduced its wonderful Rotonde de Cartier Flying Tourbillon Skeleton.
 This January Cartier has introduced two more watches that were created using the same technique.

 The watch is powered by the new Caliber 9457 MC hand-wound movement that looks like a close relative of the engine employed in the last year’s Rotonde de Cartier mentioned above.
 The movement’s bridges are skeletonized in such a way as to represent three huge Arabic numerals that were further engraved and blackened out for better contrast.
 The square chapter “ring” is also an integral part of the movement, as is the carriage of the flying tourbillon escapement that, traditionally, features a stylized letter “C.”